pablogguz/econphd_placements/README.md

 ![Data availability](2_figures/data_availability.png)

 Notes:
 * MIT has stoped publishing their placement record on their website.
-The data for MIT in this dataset was retrieved in 2022Q2 (from the previous edition), when it was still available
+Data for MIT in this dataset was retrieved in 2022Q2 (from the previous edition), when it was still available
 * Chicago discloses their placements in a PDF document available on their website.
 In 2023, they removed data for years prior to 2019 from the publicly available document.
-The data for Chicago up to 2018 in this dataset was retrieved in 2022Q2 (from the previous edition)
+Dta for Chicago up to 2018 in this dataset was retrieved in 2022Q2 (from the previous edition)
 * In the previous edition of the dataset, placements were distributed across 8 distinct categories, with post-docs and other academic positions classified separately.
 The latest version consolidates these two into a single category
 * When multiple placement outcomes exist for a single graduate, and provided the graduate can be identified, only the initial placement is retained
 * A small number of placements (~0.3%) were removed from the final dataset due to their descriptions being too vague for categorization